How to Handle Angry Customer Calls in a Call Center?

 10. Return to the main points

-When agents return to the points that matter, it may be easier to deescalate angry conversations and help callers discover solutions to their problems.
+When call center agents return to the points that matter, it may be easier to deescalate angry conversations and help callers discover solutions to their problems.

 It is extremely important to let the angry caller know that you are on their side when they have finished their talk.